 How to add a delay in Python

-Learn how to delay execution in Python.
-Find various methods, tips, real-world applications, and how to debug common errors.
+Learn how to delay in Python.
+This guide covers methods, tips, real-world uses, and debugging common errors to pause your code effectively.

-To pause a Python script is a common need for tasks like rate limits or timed events.
-The time module, with its sleep() function, offers a simple way to add delays.
+To pause a Python script is a common need for tasks like rate limit control or process synchronization.
+Python’s time module offers simple functions like time.sleep() to manage execution timing.

 Basic delay with time.sleep()